-I combined questions I've had about feeding raw dog food, questions people have asked me about the diet, and I reached out to my friends and asked them to give me some questions they have about raw dog food…
+I combined questions I've had about feeding raw dog food, questions people have asked me about the diet, and I reached out to my friends and asked them to give me some questions they have about raw feeding.

 When we first transitioned, we fed our dogs raw in the morning and kibble in the evening.
 We didn’t mix the raw and kibble together (it made our dogs sick).
-We did this until settled on a company to go with (Darwin’s Pets) and we ran out of kibble (2 months); then we feed 100% raw.
+We did this until we settled on a company to go with (Darwin’s Pets) and we ran out of kibble (2-3 months); then we feed 100% raw.

-We get our raw through a local raw food co-op and Natural Pet Pantry.
-All of the meat is sourced from human farmers.
+We get our raw through a local raw food co-op and Darwin's Natural Pet Products.
+All of the meat is sourced from humane farmers.